rfo909/CFT/doc/Doc.md

 ```
 $ cd d:\logs
 ```
-## Combine shell commands with CFT functions
+## Combine shell commands with CFT function results

-In addition to the above syntax, such as "cd /someDir/xyz" etc, these commands also support using output from any CFT function.
+In addition to the above syntax, such as "cd /someDir/xyz" etc, these commands also support using output from some CFT function.
 Say we have some functions:

 ```
 Dir("/SomePath/logs")